katrinlaura73/MLZoomcamp/MidtermProject/README.md

 If you want to test another individual than given in test_predict use the following structure:

-individual = {'gender': 'male' or 'female,
+individual = {'gender': 'male' or 'female',

                 'family_history_with_overweight': 'yes' or 'no',

                 'consumption_high_caloric_food': 'yes' or 'no',

                 'consumption_between_meals': 'sometimes', 'frequently', 'always'or 'no',

                 'smoke': 'yes' or 'no',

                 'calories_consumption_monitoring': 'yes' or 'no',

                 'consumption_alcohol': 'sometimes', 'frequently' or 'no',

                 'transportation_used': 'automotive', 'public_transportation' or 'walk_or_bike',

-                'age': a number of the age, must not be integer (note that the research only covered ages to 50, prediciton for ages above 50 might be incorrect), 'consumption_vegetables': number of how often a day vegetabels are consumped in average, 'number_meals': number of meals a day in average , 'consumption_water': number of liters of water to drink on a day in average, 'physical_activity': frequence of pysical activity on a day in average, 'time_techn_devices': time spend with technical devices on a day in average}
+                'age': a number of the age, must not be integer (note that the research only covered ages to 50, prediciton for ages above 50 might be incorrect),

+                'consumption_vegetables': number of how often a day vegetabels are consumped in average,

+                'number_meals': number of meals a day in average ,

+                'consumption_water': number of liters of water to drink on a day in average,

+               'physical_activity': frequence of pysical activity on a day in average,

+               'time_techn_devices': time spend with technical devices on a day in average}